Steven L. Peck: Critical reception

 In conceiving the main character for Gilda Trillum (2017), Peck wrote vignettes for a fictional main character and her relationship with writing and the Association of Mormon Letters.
 Several readers believed her to be real.
-Peck stated that he enjoys mixing fictional references with real ones in his fiction.
-Rachel Kirkwood, writing in Dialogue felt that the various narrative fragments did not achieve the "characterization and depth for which the book seems to reach", but acknowledged that "the insufficiency of the fragments has its own charm."
-In another Dialogue review, Shane R. Peterson wrote that the book's strength is in its meditations on Mormon theology, and that its weakness was its presentation through the frame story of another character's dissertation, which gave Gilda a "strange distance" from the reader.
+Peck has stated that he enjoys mixing fictional references with real ones in his fiction.
+Rachel Kirkwood, writing in Dialogue, felt that the various narrative fragments did not achieve the "characterization and depth for which the book seems to reach", but acknowledged that "the insufficiency of the fragments has its own charm."
+In another Dialogue review, Shane R. Peterson wrote that the book's strength is in its meditations on Mormon theology, and that its weakness is its presentation through the frame story of another character's dissertation, which gives Gilda a "strange distance" from the reader.

 The Tragedy of King Leere, Goatherd of the La Sals (2019) received a starred review in Publishers Weekly, where its setting was described as a "fascinating world of technological solutions to global warming".
-In Dialogue, Kylie Nielson Turley noticed how the book was difficult to categorize, wondering if it was better to call it "a modern-day ecological interpretation of the famous Shakespearian familial tragedy" or "a dystopian novel that will haunt the reader with visions of a post-apocalyptic future".
-She concluded by praising the book as "a well-written and thought-provoking tragedy that can stand solidly on its own."
+In Dialogue, Kylie Nielson Turley noticed how the book is difficult to categorize, wondering if it is better to call it "a modern-day ecological interpretation of the famous Shakespearian familial tragedy" or "a dystopian novel that will haunt the reader with visions of a post-apocalyptic future".
+She concludes by praising the book as "a well-written and thought-provoking tragedy that can stand solidly on its own."